 Los Angeles of the late 1940s seemed to be the right place at the right time for noir filmmakers.
 Raymond Chandler had already set the landscape in people’s minds using Los Angeles as the backdrop in his successful detective novels.
 As directors soon discovered, Los Angeles offered a wealth of interesting places for noir backdrops.
 Everything from the art deco Union Train Station to the boat dock at Westlake Park were finding their way into noir.
 But no area was more appealing than Bunker Hill district.

-a natural for noir but it took bigger budgets which could not always be justified.
+was a natural for noir but it took bigger budgets which could not always be justified.

 Throughout the 1950s many of the noirs with New York stories were shot in Los Angeles